tcheukueppoo/maat/docs/gc.md

-As said before, a nursery-1 object pointed by an old object could still be collected in nursery-2 and even if it's not, it's still got pointers to other objects of its generation and therefore, to instantly mark it old is not a option to us.
+As said before, a nursery-1 object pointed by an old object could still be collected in nursery-2 and even if it's not, it's still got pointers to other objects of its generation which is why to instantly mark it old is not a option.
 To make sure it gets migrated to the old generation together with survivor objects of its generation that it may or not have references to, we push the old object that points to the nursery-1 object onto the touched list and make sure it stays there until all the survivor objects of the generation of that nursery-1 object including the nursery-1 object itself become old, i.e they'll be migrated to nursery-2 and then to the old generation while the touched mark of the old (touched) object is change from `touched1` to `touched2`.
 This approach provides a benefit: in case the old object loses reference to the already migrated to nursery-2 the nursery-1 object, the migrated object will be reclaimed when nursery-2 will be swept unless it's still reachable from the root set or other old (touched) objects from the touched list.

 Rough pseudo-code implementing a write backward barrier for nursery-1 objects:

 ```
-// old -> nursery1
+// old -> nursery-1
 fn o_p_n1_write_barrier(o) {

    // mark 'touched1', 'o' already in the touched list